A Guide to Spinning® Energy Zones

-The Spinning® Energy Zones™ (EZ) are divided into five different heart rate ranges that emphasize a different workout intensity.
+The Spinning® heart rate zones are known as Energy Zones™ (EZ), and are divided into five different heart rate ranges that emphasize a different workout intensity.
 Working in each Energy Zone is important for a balanced exercise program, which improves all aspects of your fitness, including mental and physical endurance, strength and performance.

 You can also ask your Certified Spinning Instructor how to use the Spinning Energy Zones in a longer-term training program to help you achieve your goals, overcome fitness plateaus, avoid overtraining and burnout.
 Let’s learn more about heart rate zone training.

-Each Energy Zone has a specific training purpose:
+Each Spinning heart rate zone has a specific cycling heart rate training purpose:

 Recovery Energy Zone™